 Goal: To explore whether digital magnetometers built in modern mobile smartphones can be used as scientific instruments

 Task: Install CrowdMag app (iOS or Android with GPS and magnetometers (compass)) and enable background recording

 NASA GLOBE Observer: Clouds (National Aeronautics and Space Administration)

 This is one of several projects in need of help from the public to ground-truth satellite data.
 In this case, NASA seeks help ground-truthing satellite data about clouds and weather.

 Goal: Photograph clouds, record sky observations and compare them with NASA satellite images to help scientists understand the sky from above and below.

 Task: Download the app (https://itunes.apple.com/us/app/globe-observer/id1090456751?mt=8) and simply follow the prompts in the app to make observations.
+Be sure to add "SciStarter" in the referral field to earn credit.
 The app has a feature that will tell you when certain low-Earth orbiting satellites that especially study clouds are passing over your location.

 Mosquito Byte (North Carolina State University)